 Safeguarding is about doing things the right way, doing things properly.
 It's about allowing children to enjoy the game without abuse of any kind.
 That means bullying, physical abuse, emotional abuse, sexual abuse or neglect.

 The FA believes football can have a powerful positive influence on children but that means everyone involved in football must take on the responsibility of looking after those children that want to play the game.

-If you have any queries or concerns regarding safeguarding issues contact Richard Hughes, Designated Safeguarding Officer.
+If you have any queries or concerns regarding safeguarding issues contact Michael Bell, Designated Safeguarding Officer.